drupal-composer/drupal-project/README.md

 copy the lines you want to override and change their values.
 For example:

 ```
-# The location of the Composer binary.
-composer.bin = /usr/bin/composer

 # Database settings.
 drupal.db.name = my_database
 drupal.db.user = root